Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

-For the classical case, the bound from~\cite{valiant2017automatic} demonstrates that the sample complexity of identity testing to $p$ is $\Theta \left( \frac{1}{d^{4/3} \eps^2} \right)$ for sufficiently small $\epsilon$.
-In particular, in this regime the sample complexity actually decreases as we increase $d$.
+For the classical case, the bound from~\cite{valiant2017automatic} demonstrates that the sample complexity of identity testing to $p$ is $\Theta \left( \frac{1}{d^{3/2} \eps^2} \right)$ for sufficiently small $\epsilon$.
+In particular, in this regime the sample complexity actually is \emph{decreasing} in $d$.
 This phenomena is not too surprising---this distribution is very close to being a point distribution, and the only ``interesting'' part of it, namely, the tail, only has total mass $1/d$, which vanishes as we increase $d$.

 In contrast, Theorem~\ref{thm:instance_informal} shows that the copy complexity of the quantum version of this problem using incoherent measurements is $\widetilde{\Theta} (d^{1/2} / \eps^2)$.
-Here, the copy complexity for this family of instances always increases as we scale $d$.
-This may be surprising, in light of the classical sample complexity.
-At a high level, it is because the unknown state may share the same diagonal entries with $\sigma$ but may not commute with it, and therefore the ``interesting'' behavior need not be constrained to the subspace spanned by the small eigenvalues of $\sigma$.
-Concretely, the issue is that one must one ensure that the off-diagonal entries of the first row and column of the unknown state are small.
-From a lower bounds perspective, this allows the lower bound instance many more degrees of freedom, which results in a much stronger resulting bound. \end{example}
+Notably, this is \emph{increasing} in $d$!
+At a high level (see Section~\ref{sec:overview} for further discussion), it is because the unknown state $\rho$ may share the same diagonal entries with $\sigma$ but may not commute with it, so the ``interesting'' behavior need not be constrained to the subspace given by the small eigenvalues of $\sigma$.
+In particular, $\rho$ might be far from $\sigma$ only because $\rho$ contains nontrivial mass in its off-diagonal entries.
+This allows us many more degrees of freedom in constructing the lower bound instance, resulting in a much stronger bound. \end{example}

-We can also show a lower bound against algorithms that use \emph{adaptive}, unentangled measurements.
-Note that the following lower bound generalizes the best known adaptive lower bound for mixedness testing, up to log factors:
+It turns out this curse of dimensionality persists even for \emph{adaptive}, incoherent measurements.
+Formally, we show the following lower bound which is qualitatively similar to that of Theorem~\ref{thm:instance_informal}: